WICG/pwa-url-handler/README.md

-# Specification 'pwa-url-handler'
+# Progressive Web Apps as URL Handlers

 Author: Lu Huang &lt;<luhu@microsoft.com>&gt;<br>

-Date: 2017-09-22
+Date: 2020-05-28

-This site details a proposal for a new capability that would web applications to register as URL handlers.
+This site details a proposal for a new capability that would allow web applications to register as URL handlers.
 You're welcome to contribute!

 [Explainer](explainer.md)